MicrosoftDocs/architecture-center/docs/solution-ideas/articles/intelligent-apps-using-azure-database-for-postgresql-content.md

 - [Event Hubs](https://azure.microsoft.com/services/event-hubs) is a fully managed big data streaming platform.
 - [Cognitive Services](https://azure.microsoft.com/services/cognitive-services) provides a suite of AI services and APIs that you can use to build cognitive intelligence into apps.
 - [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql) is a fully managed relational database service.
 It provides [high availability](https://azure.microsoft.com/support/legal/sla/postgresql/v1_1), elastic scaling, patching, and other management capabilities for PostgreSQL.
-- [Machine Learning studio](https://azure.microsoft.com/products/machine-learning/#faq) is a cloud service that you can use to train, deploy, and automate machine learning models.
+- [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning/#faq) is a cloud service that you can use to train, deploy, and automate machine learning models.
 The studio supports code-first and no-code approaches.
 - [Power BI](https://powerbi.microsoft.com) is a collection of software services and apps that display analytics information and help you derive insights from data.

 ## Scenario details

-The automated pipelines in this solution use state-of-the-art machine learning algorithms to analyze data from disparate sources.
-The analysis uses:
+The automated pipeline uses the following services to analyze the data:

-- AI capabilities that Cognitive Services offers, such as question answering, sentiment analysis, and text translation.
+- Cognitive Services uses AI for question answering, sentiment analysis, and text translation.
-- Services that Machine Learning studio offers for managing predictive analytics.
+- Azure Machine Learning supplies machine-learning tools for predictive analytics.

 To store data and results, the solution uses Azure Database for PostgreSQL.
 The PostgreSQL database supports unstructured data, parallel queries, and declarative partitioning.
 This support makes Azure Database for PostgreSQL an effective choice for highly data-intensive AI and machine learning tasks.

-The solution also automates the delivery of results from the analysis.
-A connector links Azure Database for PostgreSQL with visualization tools like Power BI.
-These tools display insights from the data in meaningful ways.
+The solution automates the delivery of the data analysis.
+A connector links Azure Database for MySQL with visualization tools like Power BI.

-For automation in the data ingestion stage, this architecture uses Functions.
-This serverless solution offers many benefits:
+The architecture uses an Azure Functions App to ingest data from multiple data sources.
+It is a serverless solution that offers that following benefits:

-- Infrastructure maintenance.
-As an Azure managed service, Functions provides the cloud environment and resources that keep apps running.
-Instead of managing infrastructure requirements, developers can focus on innovative work that delivers value to the business.
+- **Infrastructure maintenance**: Azure Functions is a managed service that allows developers to focus on innovative work that delivers value to the business.
-- Scalability.
-Functions provides compute resources on demand, so function instances scale as needed.
+- **Scalability**: Azure Functions provides compute resources on demand, so function instances scale as needed.
 As requests fall, resources and application instances drop off automatically.

 ### Potential use cases